LielVaknin/OOP-Ex3/README.md

 It represents a directed weighted graph.<br />
 This class implements the methods:<br />
 _ _ *init* _ _ method, methods for returning the number of nodes / edges in the graph,<br />
-methods for returning a dictionary of all nodes in the graph / all nodes connected to (into) a given node / all nodes connected from a given node, a method for returning the mc (mode count - counts changes in the graph), methods for adding / removing nodes and edges to / from the graph, _ _ *str* _ _ method and _ _ *copy* _ _ method.
+methods for returning a dictionary of all nodes in the graph / all edges connected to (into) a given node / all edges connected from a given node, a method for returning the mc (mode count - counts changes in the graph), methods for adding / removing nodes and edges to / from the graph, _ _ *str* _ _ method and _ _ *copy* _ _ method.

 * *GraphAlgo class* implemented in GraphAlgo file.
 It inherits from the given GraphAlgoInterface abstract class and represents an Undirected (positive) Weighted Graph Theory algorithms.<br />
 The class includes a set of operations applicable on a graph type of DiGraph:<br />